MJspitta/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. Execute permission to owner and group owner and read permission to other users of the file hello
 7. Add execution permission to owner, group owner and other users
 8. No permissions for owner and group, all permissions for other users
+9. All permissions for owner, read and execute for group and write and execute for other users